 All appeals must be submitted by the 8th week of the term in which you are attempting to have financial aid eligibility restored.
 Late appeals will be considered only for future terms.

-Financial Aid Extension (Maximum Time Frame)
+Financial Aid Extension (Bachelor's Degree or Maximum Time Frame)